aeosynth/spoiler/README.md

     node app.js

-will generate sets for cockatrice and mws. place the generated file in the appropriate location - for cockatrice, the `customsets` directory. note that spoilers may have errors.
+will generate sets for cockatrice and mws. place the generated file in the appropriate location - for cockatrice, the `customsets` directory (card database -> open custom sets folder). note that spoilers may have errors.

 current output: